BigBahss/vscode-cmantic/README.md

 ## **Planned Features**

-The list of planned features/ideas can be found [here](https://bigbahss.github.io/vscode-cmantic/issues-feedback/#planned-features-and-improvements).
-Feel free recommend ideas for new features/functionalities by opening an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on Github.
+The list of planned features can be found [here](https://bigbahss.github.io/vscode-cmantic/issues-feedback/#planned-features-and-improvements).
+Requests for new features/functionalities are welcome, just open an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on Github.
 If you'd like to contribute, feel free to open a pull-request.

 ## **License**